MiriamNM/Eight-queens-puzzle-python/README.md

       # Stop services
       make down

-      # Rebuild the services and remove volumes and images
+      # Delete volumes and images and rebuild the entire container
       make rebuild

       # Check the status of services